ssudholt/phocnet/README.md

 - LMDB/Python LMDB Bindings
 - OpenCV/Python OpenCV Bindings

+## Installation
+You need to install all dependencies listed under prerequisites.
+Additionally, you need to compile the supplied Caffe Submodule with Python.
+More information on how to compile Caffe can be found on the (Caffe Homepage)[http://caffe.berkeleyvision.org/installation.html].

 ## Usage
-You can either embed this code in your project and call the classes from there or use the experiment script under `experiments/phocnet_experiment.py`.
+You can either embed this code in your project and call the classes from there, use the experiment script under `experiments/phocnet_experiment.py` or use any auf the auxilliary scripts under the `tools' directory.

-Usage information is provided through
+Usage information for the experiment script is provided through
 ```
 python phocnet_experiment.py -h
 ```